-(Mark One)

-[X] ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2016 OR

-[ ] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from \\\\\\ to \\\\\

-Commission file number: 0-11635

-STRATA

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-(I.R.S.
-Employer Identification No.)

-100 Lakeside Drive, Suite 100, Horsham, Pennsylvania 19044

-(Address of principal executive offices, including zip code)

-(Issuer's telephone number, including area code)

-Securities registered under Section 12(b) of the Exchange Act:

-Title of Each Class

-Name of Each Exchange on Which Registered

-Common Stock, par value \$0.001 per share

-Nasdaq Capital Market

-Securities registered under Section 12(g) of the Exchange Act:

-None

-(Title of Class)

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+(Mark One) ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE [X] SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2017 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 [] For the transition period from Commission file number: 0-11635 STRATA STRATA SKIN SCIENCES, INC. (Exact name of registrant as specified in its charter) Delaware 13-3986004 (State or other jurisdiction (I.R.S.
+Employer of incorporation or organization) Identification No.) 100 Lakeside Drive, Suite 100, Horsham, Pennsylvania 19044 (Address of principal executive offices, including zip code) (215) 619-3200 (Issuer's telephone number, including area code) Securities registered under Section 12(b) of the Exchange Act: Title of Each Class Name of Each Exchange on Which Registered Common Stock, par value \$0.001 per share Nasdaq Capital Market Securities registered under Section 12(g) of the Exchange Act: None (Title of Class) Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes [] No [X]

-Yes [\] No [X]
+Yes [] No [X]